chaen-chaen/machine_learning_basic/README.md

-This is basic study of machine learning
+This is a basic study of machine learning